-Preliminary estimate of mean hatching date for first egg in the 5 clutches determined was 3rd July, equal to the overall average for 1981-2021.
-Over the entire study period the overall mean hatch date has shifted from 5 to 3 July (Fig. 3).
+Preliminary estimate of mean hatching date for first egg in the 4 clutches determined was 9th July, later than the overall average for 1981-2022: Over the entire study period the overall mean hatch date has shifted from 5 to 3 July (Fig. 3).